Fine-Tune an SLM or Prompt an LLM? The Case of Generating Low-Code Workflows: Introduction

 Generative AI is pushing the boundaries of AI-based software.
 As Large Language Models (LLMs) become more capable, they have become an integral part of the software stack.
 Although prompting state-of-the-art models such as \mbox{GPT-4o} \cite{hurst2024gpt}, Gemini 2.0 Flash \cite{team2023gemini}, or Claude 3.5 Sonnet \cite{Claude3S} generally suffice for traditional tasks like question-answering or summarization \cite{fu-etal-2024-tiny}, it is not always the case on domain-specific tasks \cite{make6010018}.

-While building \textit{Flow Generation}\footnote{https://www.servicenow.com/docs/csh?topicname=flow\-generation.html\&version=latest}, an application that generates low-code workflows based on textual user requirements, we explored whether fine-tuning a language model was necessary to achieve the desired software quality.
+While building \textit{Flow Generation}, an application that generates low-code workflows based on textual user requirements, we explored whether fine-tuning a language model was necessary to achieve the desired software quality.
 To reduce infrastructure needs, we only considered Small Language Models (SLMs), having less than 15 billion parameters.

 Enterprise workflows are a common way to automate repetitive yet complex processes.
 They are represented as a series of steps that are executed under certain conditions to fulfill specific goals.
 While low-code workflows tend to be built in easy-to-use interfaces, creating them still requires expert knowledge of the enterprise system.
 Figure \ref{fig:sample_flow} shows an example of a simple four-step workflow.
-Some of the challenges in this task are: \begin{itemize} \itemsep-0.2em \item Every step must exist in the system environment; they vary by installation and users can add custom steps. \item Workflow structure must follow a set of well-defined rules, using concepts such as conditions (e.g., \texttt{IF}) and loops (e.g., \texttt{FOREACH}). \item Every step generates outputs of data types such as \texttt{integer} or \texttt{boolean}, which can be used in subsequent steps. \item Steps have inputs that can refer to database tables, columns, and values.
+Some of the challenges in this task are: \begin{itemize} \item Every step must exist in the system environment; they vary by installation and users can add custom steps. \item Workflow structure must follow a set of well-defined rules, using concepts such as conditions (e.g., \texttt{IF}) and loops (e.g., \texttt{FOREACH}). \item Every step generates outputs of data types such as \texttt{integer} or \texttt{boolean}, which can be used in subsequent steps. \item Steps have inputs that can refer to database tables, columns, and values.
 For example, the \textit{Look Up Incident Records} step in Figure \ref{fig:sample_flow} matches rows in the \texttt{incident} table where the column \texttt{assigned\_to} has the same value as the \texttt{user} record from the trigger step. \end{itemize}

 The simplest approach to generate low-code workflows is to use prompt engineering on an off-the-shelf LLM.
 This would be satisfactory if the steps were high-level descriptions and the logic elements were simple.
 But to obtain reasonable results in this task, we had to decompose it into sub-tasks \cite{wies2023subtask} and use Retrieval-Augmented Generation (RAG) \cite{gao2023retrieval} at various points in the pipeline.
 We found out that, while prompting an LLM gives reasonable results, we can do better by fine-tuning an SLM.